 Whether a student is interested in exploring the social sciences, humanities, business, or more, the UW offers several options of degree and certificate programs related to Japan and Japanese.
 See more information at our Undergraduate Degrees or Graduate Degrees for a side-by-side comparison, or visit our Degree Programs page for links directly to each UW unit offering them for complete detailed information.

-The UW offers several Japan-focused degree program options, and courses on Japan are taught across the university in architecture, business, history, language and literature, linguistics, politics, society and civilization, political economy, and law.
+Courses on Japan are taught across the university in architecture, art history, business, history, language and literature, linguistics, politics, society and civilization, political economy, and law.